RTESolution/rte/README.md

 # About the project

-This package implements the calculation of the photon propagation, using the infinite series solution of the Radiative Transfer Equation [[V. Allakhverdian, D. Naumov](https://arxiv.org/abs/2401.15698)].
+This package implements the calculation of the photon propagation, using the infinite series solution of the Radiative Transfer Equation (RTE) [[V. Allakhverdian, D. Naumov](https://arxiv.org/abs/2401.15698)].

+RTE is a method developed for calculating light fluxes at an arbitrary point in space with an arbitrary source and an arbitrary detector at the registration point.

+## Method in details
 We solve the radiative transfer equation (RTE) in anisotropically scattering media as an infinite series.
 Each series term represents a distinct number of scattering events, with analytical solutions derived for zero and single scattering.
 Higher-order corrections are addressed through numerical calculations or approximations.
 The RTE solution corresponds to Monte Carlo sampling of photon trajectories with fixed start and end points.

-RTE is a method developed for calculating light fluxes at an arbitrary point in space with an arbitrary source and an arbitrary detector at the registration point.

 The medium in which light propagates is specified by the following parameters: $n(\lambda)$ - refraction index, $\mu_s(\lambda)$ - inverse scattering length, $\mu_a(\lambda)$ - inverse absorption length, $p_g(\hat{\bf{s}},\hat{\bf{s}}_1)$ - scattering indicatrix.
 For Mi scattering we are uaing Heney-Greenstein function as scattering indicatrix:

 $p_g(\hat{\bf{s}},\hat{\bf{s}}_1) = \frac{1-g^2}{4\pi}(1+g^2-2g(\hat{\bf{s}},\hat{\bf{s}}_1))^{-3/2}$,